 - Major trauma or change has impacted the entire

 - Experiencing the “silent treatment.”

 - Issues at school, substance abuse, or disordered eating

 - Adjustment to a new family member in the home

 - Excessive anger, fear, depression or other emotional reactions

 - Military related issues

 If family life feels overwhelming right now, you are not alone.
-By reaching out to a therapist who is experienced in helping people with personal and family crises, you can be saving your life or the life of someone close to you.
+By reaching out to a therapist who is experienced in helping people with personal and family crises, you can save your life or the life of someone close to you.
 All families experience conflict, but with family therapy, members can learn how to address issues productively.

 We will guide your family in addressing the issues that brought you into treatment.
-We support each family member; providing the therapeutic space to speak freely and honestly about what’s happening and acknowledging life changes, crises, or loss.
-We recognize that everyone in a family has a different perspective, and that past experiences are often, at once, both formative and irrelevant.
+We support each family member, providing the therapeutic space to speak freely and honestly about what’s happening and acknowledging life changes, crises, or loss.
+We recognize that everyone in a family has a different perspective and that past experiences are often, at once, both formative and irrelevant.

 Together, we will utilize your individual and shared strengths to move through these blocks and find new ways to love, support, and be supported by each other.